PopkovIvan/LogsCounter/README.md

 # LogsCounter
-A program to count different log types on the givven interval
+A program to count different log types on the given interval